Send the link below via email or IMCopy

 Free ribosomes mostly synthesize proteins that function in the cytosol, and bound ribosomes make proteins of the endomembrane system and proteins that are secreted from the cell

 Ribosomes are identical and can switch from free to bound

-These have a disastrous effect on the resulting protein more often than substitutions do, because they are complete additions (insertions) or losses (deletions) of nucleotide pairs in a gene.
-Insertion or deletion of nucleotides may alter the reading frame
+) of nucleotide pairs in a gene.
+Insertion or deletion of nucleotides may alter the

 can occur during DNA replication, recombination, or repair